dharmab/8492sqdn.net/content/guides/combat-sim/bfm/index.md

 In a dogfight, energy is your life bar.
 You have two forms of energy:

 - Kinetic Energy: **Speed**.
 If you maintain your aircraft's optimal speed, you will be able to make the tightest possible sustained turn, which helps you kill your enemy before they can kill you.
 - Potential Energy: **Altitude**.
 If you're at a high altitude, enemy planes and missiles below you need to spend energy to reach you, and your own missiles spend less energy to reach enemies at or below your altitude.

-If you have excess kinetic energy, you can climb to convert kinetic energy to potential energy.
-If you need more kinetic energy, you can dive to convert potential energy to kinetic energy.
+If you have excess kinetic energy, you can climb to convert it to potential energy; if you need more kinetic energy, you can dive to convert potential energy back to kinetic energy.

 If you run out of both kinetic and potential energy, you will be killed.